-The following is an interview of Meenu Arora, a disability rights activist and the founder of Yes!
+Meenu Arora is a disability rights activist and the founder of Yes!
 We Can, an organisation focused on working for the benefit of people with disabilities and their independent living.
-Meenu Arora’s organisation emphasises on increased visibility of people with disability and in creating an inclusive day-to-day environment for everyone.
+Her organisation emphasises on increased visibility of people with disability and in creating an inclusive day-to-day environment for everyone.

 At Yes!
 We Can, Meenu Arora attempts to conduct multiple social events, celebrations and gatherings in an attempt to bridge the gap between the temporarily abled and the people with disabilities.